LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 7. Wing_4: The surface of the bottom-right wing (mm^2)

 ### Secondary_metabolites.csv

+This data frame contains the data of the concentration in secondary metabolites mesured in 4 plant species translocated in the Swiss Alps at two different elevations (1500 m and 2150 m).
+This experiment aimed to see whether congeneric low- and high-elevation plant produce different amount of chemical defences and whether a translocation change this amount of chemical defences.
+Leaf for the analyses were collected during June and August 2021 by Baptiste Bovay, chemical analyses were performed during October and November 2021 by Baptiste Bovay and Gaétan Glauser.
+This data frame contains the following variables:

 1. Plant: The plant species used
 2. Elevation: The elevation where the plant was translocated